 In Life is Feudal, the Republic has adopted an early Renaissance Florence structure that builds off of previous systems, but gives it a unique style that fits the feudalistic nature of the game.
 Social tiers are still tied to economic and political freedom, but allow for a logical flow of moving up through the ranks based on where in the Republic one resides.

 A brand new citizen will start as an Immigrant being brought into the capital city to register with one of the Prefects and offered beginniner training as well as starter equipment.
-Once an Immigrant has demonstrated basic competency, registered on the forums and logged onto the Discord server they are assigned to a Fiefdom or Baronetcy and promoted to Contadino or Commoner.
+Once an Immigrant has demonstrated basic competency, registered and logged onto the Discord server they are assigned to a Fiefdom or Baronetcy and promoted to Contadino or Commoner.
 From here they report to their new location to work the land and begin their life as a citizen of the Republic.

 Those who are Contadino will work the land for their Liege Lord in exchange for shelter, security, equipment and mentorship in their chosen tradecraft.
 Each Liege Lord may also maintain their own military for defense and to answer the Doge’s Call to Arms.
 Terms for military service and working the land are handled within each Fiefdom or Baronetcy.
 Once a Contadino has earned the trust of their Liege Lord then they may be promoted to Popolano or Freeman/Free Populace.
 A Freeman may stay on as a Tenant, paying rent on the land, but now also keeping a portion of their harvested resources or trade goods.
 Depending on the terms, the Popolano may have to buy their own equipment or continue to enjoy free equipment from the Liege Lord.